A

 chaisel

-chaperon 14th century hood arranged in a variety of styles, often
+chaperon 14th century hood arranged in a variety of styles,

-with a long liripipe or tippet which may be worn thrown
+often with a long liripipe or tippet which may be worn thrown

 over the shoulder.
 Worn by men and women.

-chaperon 15th century headdress consisting of a circular roll
+chaperon 15th century headdress consisting of a circular

-flopping crown.
+and a cockscomb-like flopping crown.

-chaplet 1. originally a band of flowers for the head.
+chaplet 1.
+Originally a band of flowers for the head.

 chaplet 2.
-14th, 15th & early 16th century circlet set with
+14th, 15th & early 16th century circlet

-gems worn by both sexes on festive occasions.
+set with gems worn by both sexes on festive occasions.

-chausses 13th & 14th century tight covering for the legs, each
+chausses 13th & 14th century tight covering for the

-seperate and tied to a belt or undergarment.
-Can be made of leather
+legs, each seperate and tied to a belt or undergarment.
+It can

-or cloth.
+be made of leather or cloth.
 Also hose, chaussembles.

-cheisil see chaisel
+cheisil see chaisel.

 chemise from early medieval to end of 19th century.
 Undergarment

-ciclaton, cinglaton, syglaton see cyclas
+ciclaton see cyclas

 cingle a belt or girdle